bkcsoft/code-assignment-metasolutions/README.md

 --------------
 TL;DR; Use as many libs as possible \o/

-I've use AngularJS for DOM-manipulation and state-keeping, and Rangy for Selection-handling.
+I've used AngularJS for DOM-manipulation and state-keeping, and Rangy for Selection-handling.
 I choose AngularJS because I know it, and it is in my opinion cleaner than using e.g. jQuery.